sagifogel/file-appender/README.md

 # file-appender

 The file-appender receives a file path, to which it will append lines.<br/>
-If the file-appender won't be used for a specific interval of time, it will flush the<br/> file, and no longer be available for use.
+If the file-appender isn't used for a specific interval of time, it flushes the<br/> file, and is no longer available.

 ### Resources

-In order to set the interval for non usage, a configuration file in the `resources` directory<br/>
+In order to set the interval for 'non usage', a configuration file in the `resources` directory<br/>
-should exist and should contain a key/value pair of:
+should exist and contain a key/value pair of:
 ```
 {termination_interval_ms, "{interval in milliseconds}"}.
 ```
 By default, the expected configuration file name should be `app.config`, although the app<br/>
-allows to override the default name.<br/>
+allows the default name to be overriden.<br/>
-In case the file would not be found, the default configuration of 5 seconds will be used.
+If the file isn't found, the default '5 seconds' configuration, is invoked.

 ### API